 - water enough to fill jar

 - Peel the onions and cut them in half.
-Using a sharp knife or a mandolin, thinly slice the onions and place in a large glass jar (or heat proof bowl) with an airtight cover
+Using a sharp knife or a mandolin, thinly slice the onions and place in a large glass jar (or heat proof bowl) with an airtight cover2-3 red onions

 - Add the peppercorns to the jar and lightly shake the jar to disperse the peppercorns1.5 Teaspoons whole black peppercorns

 - In a small pot, combine the vinegar, sugar, and salt and heat until sugar and salt are dissolved (couple of minutes).
 Pour into the jar (or a heat proof bowl) with the onions2 Cups vinegar, 2 – 3 Tablespoons sugar, 3 Teaspoons table salt

-- Fill the jar with water until the water level reaches the top of the onions
+- Fill the jar with water until the water level reaches the top of the onionswater

 - Let sit in room temperature for 30 minutes to an hour and place the extra in the refrigerator for later.
 Serve immediately, or refrigerate in a sealed container for up to 2 weeks.